microbit-foundation/micropython-microbit-stubs/README.md

 # micro:bit MicroPython stubs for editor support

+This project contains Python stub files for [MicroPython for micro:bit V2](https://github.com/microbit-foundation/micropython-microbit-v2).

-The easiest way to try these type stubs is to use the online [micro:bit Python Editor](https://python.microbit.org) which bundles them.
+The easiest way to try these type stubs is to use the online [micro:bit Python Editor](https://python.microbit.org) which uses them for its code intelligence features and the API documentation.

 ## Translations